 10 Myths about life insurance debunked

-Myth 2: I’m young and healthy, I don’t need life cover
+Myth 2: Young people don’t need life insurance

-For more information on when to consider cover, read our article on When should I get life insurance?
+For more information on when to consider life cover, read our article: When should I get life insurance?

 Read our guide for more information on how life insurance pay-outs work.

 Life insurance payouts are exempt from Income or Capital Gains Tax.
-Depending on the value of your estate when you die, the pay-out may be subject to Inheritance Tax (IHT).
+Depending on the value of your estate when you die, the payout may be subject to Inheritance Tax (IHT).

 Check out our guide on life insurance and tax for more information.

-Myth 6: my employer gives me cover, so I don't need life insurance because I get it through work
+Myth 6: I don't need life insurance because I get it through work

 Some employers may provide life cover as an occupational benefit.
-However, even if this applies to you, it is still be a good idea to consider whether it meets your personal protection needs.
-For example it is unlikely that you will be able to choose the amount of protection and it may not cover your partner.
+However, even if this applies to you, it could still be a good idea to consider whether it meets your personal protection needs.
+For example, it is unlikely that you will be able to choose a specific amount of protection, and it may not cover your partner.

 You should also consider what would happen to your Death in Service cover should you lose your job.
 Read our guide on death in service vs life insurance.

 Another life insurance misconception is that you’ll have regular healt check-ups after your policy starts.
-Don’t worry – once you have your policy in place you will not be asked to provide annual health check-ups.
+Don’t worry – once you have your policy in place you will not be asked to provide annual health check-ups

 You aren’t required to take out life insurance when you get a mortgage, but it may be a good idea.
 A mortgage may be one of the biggest financial obligations you ever take on, and so having life cover in place can give you peace of mind, especially if you're worried about how your loved ones would manage financially without you.

 Check out our guide for more information about life insurance and mortgages.